-When we think of all the skills a child needs to learn to be able to succeed academically, we often think of reading, writing, concentration, math and so on.
-However, one of the most important skills children need to develop is their creativity.
-Creativity is what children use to write stories, solve problems, play music, make arts and crafts and even perform complex math operations.
+When we think of all the skills a child needs to learn to succeed academically, we often think of reading, writing, concentration, and math.
+However, one of the essential skills children need to develop is creativity.
+Children use creativity to write stories, solve problems, play music, make arts and crafts, and even perform complex math operations.

-Creativity is the bringing into being of something which did not exist before, either as a product, a process or a thought.
-Creative thinking is the process which we use when we come up with a new idea.
+Creativity is bringing into being something that did not exist before, either as a product, a process, or a thought.
+Creative thinking is the process that we use when we come up with a new idea.
 Creative thinking is the ability to look at a problem in many different ways.
 This might involve seeing a different way to do something, generating new ideas, or using materials in unique ways.
-Basic to being a creative thinker is a willingness to take risks, to experiment, and even to make mistakes.
+Fundamental to being a creative thinker is a willingness to take risks, experiment, and even make mistakes.

 The belief that an individual is either creative or not creative is still widely represented.
 But this misconception is now changing.
-In recent years more evidence that creativity and creative thinking skills can be taught, learned and practiced has appeared.
-Tina Seelig, executive director of the Stanford Technology Ventures Program and author of inGENIUS: A Crash Course on Creativity, confirms that “everyone can increase his or her creativity, just as everyone can increase his or her musical or athletic ability, with appropriate training and focused practice.”
+More evidence has appeared recently that creativity and creative thinking skills can be taught, learned, and practiced.
+Tina Seelig, executive director of the Stanford Technology Ventures Program and author of inGENIUS: A Crash Course on Creativity, confirms: “Everyone can increase his or her creativity, just as everyone can increase his or her musical or athletic ability, with appropriate training and focused practice.”

 The purpose of the exercises below is to stimulate original, creative thinking.
-The first exercise teaches creative thinking on a concrete level, the second one on a schematic level, and the third on an abstract level.
-Move to the schematic level once your child has mastered creative thinking on a concrete level, and to the abstract level once he has mastered creative thinking on a schematic level.
+The first exercise teaches creative thinking on a concrete level, the second on a schematic level, and the third on an abstract level.
+Move to the schematic level once your child has mastered creative thinking on a concrete level and to the abstract level once they have mastered creative thinking on a schematic level.

 Creative thinking exercise (concrete)

-In this exercise some concrete object, e.g. a large colored Lego block, must be described.
-Take the block, show it to your child and ask, “Can you describe this block to me?”
-He must try to name as many details of the block as possible.
+In this exercise, some concrete objects, e.g., a large colored Lego block, must be described.
+Show the block to your child, and ask, “Can you describe this block to me?”
+They must try to name as many details of the block as possible.
 There are no right or wrong answers.

-Should he get stuck, or find it difficult to describe the block, leading questions could be set, for example:
+Should they get stuck or find it difficult to describe the block, leading questions could be set, for example:

 .

-After the description, your child must try to apply what he has observed.
+After the description, your child must try to apply what they have observed.
 This can be done by setting questions like:

-- “If you could change the block in some way, or add something to it, what can it then be used for?”
-(For example, by putting a piece of sponge into it, it can serve as a pincushion; by gluing such blocks together, one can build a doll house, etc.)
+• “If you could change the block in some way, or add something to it, what can it be used for?”
+(For example, putting a piece of sponge into it can serve as a pincushion; by gluing such blocks together, one can build a doll house, etc.)

 .